GraphQL: A success story for PayPal Checkout

 Orchestration APIs seem great at first, but we always regret them later.

-REST wasn’t working for us, so we built a Batch REST API that solves some of these problems.
+REST wasn’t working for us, so we built a Bulk REST API that solves some of these problems.
 It’s an on-the-fly orchestration API that allows clients to determine the size and shape of the response.
-Batch allowed us to combine atomic REST requests and reduce round trips.
+Bulk REST allowed us to combine atomic REST requests and reduce round trips.

-Here’s an example of a Batch request and response.
+Here’s an example of a Bulk REST request and response.
 The request contains a map of REST operations where you specify verbs, endpoints, parameters and dependencies between them.

 But, it was rarely used.

-Many companies (such as Facebook and Google) that have a Batch offering have the same problem.
+Many companies (such as Facebook and Google) that have a Bulk REST offering have the same problem.
 It’s treated as an optimized, but undocumented feature, not the first-class way to fetch data.

 Last year, our manager (Brian Crescimanno) tasked us with two questions: